 Nutrition is a huge subject all by itself, and can mean the difference between a happy dog and an unhappy one; and is often the determining factor between life and death.
 It's really important for any dog owner to be knowledgeable about nutrition - and not to rely on the dog food companies, or even 100% on your vet.
 "Small Animal Clinical Nutrition" is a wonderful book to start out with, and (I think) should be read by every dog owner.

 The recalls for dog and cat food and treats are important to know, so I urge every dog/cat owner to subscribe to the alert information so they can keep track of it.
-They can do so here:
+Short emails will be sent whenever there is a recall, with links to a website for further information.
+You can sign up here:

 ~*~ ~*~ Contents of page ~*~ ~*~